Warsaw Uprising: 1989 to present

-In Poland, 1 August is now a celebrated anniversary.
 On 1 August 1994, Poland held a ceremony commemorating the 50th anniversary of the Uprising to which both the German and Russian presidents were invited.
-Though the German President Roman Herzog attended, the Russian President Boris Yeltsin declined the invitation; other notable guests included the U.S. Vice President Al Gore.
-Herzog, on behalf of Germany, was the first German statesman to apologize for German atrocities committed against the Polish nation during the Uprising.
-During the 60th anniversary of the Uprising in 2004, official delegations included: German Chancellor Gerhard Schröder, UK deputy Prime Minister John Prescott and US Secretary of State Colin Powell; Pope John Paul II sent a letter to the mayor of Warsaw, Lech Kaczyński on this occasion.
+Guests included German President Roman Herzog and U.S. Vice President Al Gore.
+The Russian President Boris Yeltsin declined the invitation.
+At the 1994 President Herzog, on behalf of Germany, was the first German statesman to apologize for German atrocities committed against the Polish nation during the Uprising.
+During the 60th anniversary of the Uprising in 2004, official delegations included German Chancellor Gerhard Schröder, UK deputy Prime Minister John Prescott and US Secretary of State Colin Powell; Pope John Paul II sent a letter to the mayor of Warsaw, Lech Kaczyński, on this occasion.
 Russia once again did not send a representative.
 A day before, 31 July 2004, the Warsaw Uprising Museum opened in Warsaw.

-At present, Poland largely lacks a critical view of the leaders of the 1944 Warsaw uprising.
-The reasons for the defeat of the uprising are mainly seen in external factors, the lack of sufficient support from the USSR and to a lesser extent from the United States and Great Britain.
-The poor relations between modern Russia and Poland in this case are an additional argument for such views.
-Meanwhile, in Poland, there is a different view of the Warsaw uprising, presented, for example, in 1974 by Jan.
-M. Ciechanowski, the historian and participant of the Warsaw uprising.
-His views were already widely spread in the 1970s, although he was not a Communist historian.
-In this view, the Warsaw uprising is seen as a manifestation of a long-standing historical tradition of Poland in the form of anti-Russian discourse using an external factor in this discourse.
-From this point of view, the Warsaw uprising was most directed against Russia-USSR and was designed to create a confrontation between the United States-Britain and the USSR.